Counties 1 Hertfordshire: Promotion play-offs

-Since the 2000–01 season there has been a play-off between the runners-up of London 2 North East and London 2 North West for the third and final promotion place to London 1 North.
-The team with the superior league record has home advantage in the tie.
-At the end of the 2019–20 season the London 2 North East and London 2 North West teams are tied on nine wins apiece, and the home team has won promotion on fourteen occasions compared to the away teams five.
+From 2000–01 season to 2018–19 there was a play-off between the runners-up of London 2 North East and London 2 North West for the third and final promotion place to London 1 North.
+The team with the superior league record had home advantage in the tie.
+At the end of the 2018–19 season the London 2 North East had ten wins and the and London 2 North West teams had nine and the home team has won promotion on thirteen occasions compared to the away teams six.